craftcms/contact-form/README.md

 ### Overriding plugin settings

-If you create a [config file](https://craftcms.com/docs/config-settings) in your `craft/config` folder called `contactform.php`, you can override the plugin’s settings in the control panel.
+If you create a [config file](https://craftcms.com/docs/config-settings) in your `config/` folder called `contactform.php`, you can override the plugin’s settings in the Control Panel.
 Since that config file is fully [multi-environment](https://craftcms.com/docs/multi-environment-configs) aware, this is a handy way to have different settings across multiple environments.

 Here’s what that config file might look like along with a list of all of the possible values you can override.